Altruistic Ride Sharing: A Framework for Fair and Sustainable Urban Mobility via Peer-to-Peer Incentives: The Altruistic Ride Sharing Model

 \section{The Altruistic Ride Sharing Model}

-The Altruistic Ride-Sharing (ARS) model frames short-distance urban mobility as a decentralized, peer-to-peer system in which participants alternate between two roles—\emph{driver (giver)} and \emph{rider (taker)}—and exchange a virtual social currency called the \emph{altruism score}.
-The altruism score is earned by providing rides and spent when receiving them; it drives probabilistic role assignment, ride matching, and population to encourage reciprocity and fairness without monetary transfers.
+The Altruistic Ride-Sharing (ARS) framework models short-distance urban mobility as a decentralized peer-to-peer system in which participants dynamically alternate between two roles: \emph{driver (giver)} and \emph{rider (taker)}.
+Instead of financial transactions, participants exchange a virtual social currency called the \emph{altruism score}, which reflects their contribution to the community.